Dudleya saxosa subsp. aloides: Dudleya alainae

 A plant that may be classified as Dudleya delicata or Dudleya alainae, growing in high-altitude coniferous forest on Palomar Mountain.

 In 1984, botanist Craig H. Reiser recognized a number of Dudleya occurring on the eastern side of the Cuyamaca Mountains as Dudleya alainae, commonly known as the Banner dudleya.
 He recognized them as distinct based on diagnostic criteria that included sulphur-yellow flowers, (as opposed to bright yellow or greenish-yellow) a smaller inflorescence, and a montane coniferous forest habitat compared to the desert-dwelling subsp. aloides.

-In 1986, another botanist, Kei M. Nakai, recognized Dudleya alainae as being synonymous with Rose's Dudleya delicata species, and therefore a synonym of Dudleya saxosa subspecies aloides.
+In 1986, another botanist, Kei M. Nakai, recognized Dudleya alainae as conspecific with Rose's Dudleya delicata species, and thus a synonym of Dudleya saxosa subspecies aloides.
 The group of plants variously referred to as Dudleya alainae or delicata approach the lowland Dudleya lanceolata, but may also resemble the montane Dudleya cymosa.
 The chromosome number is n = 17.
-The treatment by botanist Stephen W. McCabe in the Jepson Manual regards Dudleya alainae as "in need of study."
+The treatment by botanist Stephen W. McCabe in the Jepson eFlora regards Dudleya alainae and delicata as "in need of study."